 Step 3.
-Then navigate to Clutter and see if there is useless mail attachments, iTunes backups.
+Then navigate to "Mail Trash", "iTunes Junk" and see if there is useless mail attachments, iTunes backups.
 If there is, click "Clean" to delete the attachements and backups.

 Step 4.
 After using Mac for a period of time, there must be some unneeded photos, videos, audios, documents that are still occuping Mac storage.
 Select "Large & Old Files" or "Duplicate Finder" to scan out large or duplicate files on your Mac.
 You can preview the files before deleting.
 Only when you are sure that a files is unneeded can you tick the file and click Clean button to delete it.

 Step 5.
 If you need to delete an app, it is not enough to just move the app to Trash.
 Choose "Uninstaller" on MacMaster and it will scan out all apps and related app data on Mac system.
 Click Clean to completely uninstall the app and delete its related data.

 Step 6.
 To completely find and remove files on Mac and optimize Mac performance, you can try the next option, the "Eraser".
 It allows you to permanently delete the files you don't want anymore.
 But you should make sure that these files are useless, as the Shredder feature is so powerful and even a data recovery app for Mac can't help to recover the deleted data.

 There is an video guide to make things clear.
 But please notice that this video is created in 2017 and FonePaw has gotten the MacMaster app upgraded currently, the interface is different (it does't change a lot but its appearance, so you can still refer to this video).

 Your iMac/MacBook's performance should be significantly improved after the complete clean-up.
 If you have other trick to optimize iMac/MacBook's performance, feel free to share with other users below.